2023

 A somatic practice that sharpens our noticing and creative decision-making skills

-An unconventional journey into shared creative process in a virtual space
+An journey into shared creative process in a virtual space

 IMPRINTED, Dancing with Foals

 A full-length documentary film that follows the co-creation of a choreographic language between three dancers, two mares and their newborn foals.
 We witness the dancers inside a research process that merges horsemanship skills with improvisation and leadership with consummate listening.
 Their triumphs and failures reveal ego and passion, the desire to control nature and the humbling realization that we cannot.
-Along this journey to create interspecies connection, we witness each person stumbling on their own imprinted history.
+Due for release, Summer 2024. .

 2021